davidkhala/EnterpriseLinux/README.md

-# RedHat Enterprise Linux
+# Fedora Linux Utilities
-utils for Linux distros like RHEL, CentOS, Fedora and Oracle Linux
+Utils for Linux distros derived from Fedora such as RHEL, CentOS, Fedora and Oracle Linux